bazinga-thedog/from-an-idea-to-an-outsystems-app/09. Part IX/README.md

 * Importing the necessary scripts for Login button
 * Adding the JavaScript to generate the Login button
 * Debugging the content of a JWT
+* Login the correct user based on Google authentication
 * Using Client ID as site property and not hardcoded